VenturaNotes/Knowledge/- Topics/Telnet.md

 - Telnet is used for remote login to other [[systems]]
 ## Source [^1]
 - For remote login to other systems
+- Unencrypted text-based remote access
+	- #question What does this look like?
 ## Source[^2]
 - Telnet stands for telecommunication network
 ## References